sammi-turner/OCaml-Examples/README.md

 ### Check version

-Determine the version of dune you are running with
+Close the terminal.
+Then re-open it to determine the version of dune you are running with

 ```
 dune --version